All Episodes

 We should check this more.

-Again, not about environmentalism, it would be something else.
+It would be something else.

 Right.

-Like there was a There was a it's a stand-in.
+Like there was a, there was a, it's a stand-in.

 There's a blind faith in the marketplace of ideas or even the economic markets to always yield good results.

-And I think that the past century, maybe even more than that, but certainly the past century, 50 years, past 30 years, 20 years, have really demonstrated that neither of those markets, that of the the marketplace of ideas or the you know markets that we see economically, do they yield good results?
+And I think that the past century, maybe even more than that, but certainly the past century, 50 years, past 30 years, 20 years, have really demonstrated that neither of those markets, that of the marketplace of ideas or the markets that we see economically, do they yield good results?

-I I think demonstrably.
+I think demonstrably.

-Um, you know, more debate, you let them into your debates and then they kill you.
+More debate, you let them into your debates and then they kill you.

 So you mentioned that you converted to Catholicism.